 Premiere Pro is complex, and its tools can be overwhelming for a new user.
 To master Premiere Pro, you must go through sequence management, keyframes, and various effects.

 The next topic in Premiere Pro vs. VideoStudio Pro 2021 is the exporting screen.
 Both provide support for many popular formats.
 The table below compares all the available formats.

 Apple ProRes MFX OP1a

 JPEG 2000 MXF OP1a

-Each of the formats comes with presets with different quality resolutions options, so in total, you get more options than listed.
+Each format comes with presets with different quality resolution options.
+So, you get more options than listed.
 Overall, Premiere Pro gets this round.

 Adobe Premiere Pro comes for Windows PC and macOS computers, whereas VideoStudio is only offered on Windows PC.

 There are pros and cons to going with each.
 With Premiere Pro, you pay a monthly fee that may feel cost-effective in the short term, but in the long run, it’s expensive.
 On the positive side, you get updates and use new features.